 The Kelp Forest has a phenomenal view.
 Located near the surface, it is one of the most diverse biomes in Subnautica.
 This is mostly due to the range of fauna and flora habiting this beautiful location.
 The area has a distinct green hue in the water, which adds to the already breathtaking atmosphere.

 It is an extremely good place to charge up your solar power since it is located near the surface.
 This makes it one of the most productive biomes of Subnautica.
-Mostly housing passive lifeforms, it does have two major predators – the Stalkers and Hoverfish, which can be quite a pain to deal with.
+Mostly housing passive life forms such as the Hoverfish.

 The reason why it’s such a good location for building a base is that it contains most of the raw materials.
 You can easily gather all of the required resources from here and build your base without traveling around.
 You can venture deeper to enter the Dense Kelp Forest where you can find huge metal salvages.
 Overall, the look of this area is wonderful and is recommended if you are looking for a solar-powered base.